 Let’s say for example you are dating a new person in your life (doesn’t matter if it’s a man or a woman).
 Let’s say this person’s name is Chris.
 You and Chris were dating until Chris decided to go back to an ex.
 After 3 months, Chris comes back to you saying that his ex was crazy and manipulative.
 Chris spreads rumors about the ex (maybe they’re doing drugs, or stealing money, etc.) and you repeat all of it to your friends in front of your kid.

 In essence, you are aiding the narc in a smear campaign (where the narcissist is out to discredit a victim that they wronged) and you help them out spread the rumors that the victim is “crazy”, or “manipulative”.
-Instead, you want to avoid a narcissist escalation of drama in these situations.
+Instead, you want to use the gray rock method and avoid a narcissist escalation of drama in these situations.

 Are you SURE that the other person is crazy, a druggy, or a manipulative person?
 Shouldn’t you examine more WHY Chris left you to date someone else and then return back to you in the first place?
 Shouldn’t you investigate more and shield your child from seeing you becoming a flying monkey without true evidence?

 If you show your child that you are an aid to a narcissist, then you are a flying monkey.

 The bottom line is that you need to be aware of narcissistic abuse symptoms.
 There’s no excuse for abuse.
 Stand up for humanity, and teach your kid to do the same.

 Most importantly, examine your relationship with this narcissist.
 As a flying monkey, are you selling yourself short, being a repeater of smear campaigns (without cause), and teaching your kid how to gossip?

 Don’t make conditions on the love you provide to your child.